jonromero/trail/README.md

 ### List Your trails

-Seeing your trail is even easier -- just use `trails -l number` while you are inside your project:
+Seeing your trail is even easier -- just use `trails -n number` while you are inside your project:

     $ trail -n 3
     9 of August 10:01 -> Trying out a new sorting algorithm